NJAU-CDSIC/CircaFM/README.md

 ## 3. Datasets and model parameters

-To ensure repository stability and comply with platform size limitations, critical components of CircaLLM are hosted externally on figshare. **Full functionality requires downloading these resources separately**:
+To ensure repository stability and comply with platform size limitations, critical components of CircaFM are hosted externally on figshare. **Full functionality requires downloading these resources separately**:

 ### 🔗 Essential Figshare Resources